 Severe injury to the jaw is a leading cause of TMD.
 For example, anything from a hit in the jaw during a sporting activity to overuse syndromes, such as chewing gum excessively or chewing on one side of the mouth too frequently, may cause TMD.

 Both physical and emotional stress can lead to TMD, as well.
 The once-common practice of sitting in a dentist's chair for several hours with the mouth wide open may have contributed to TMD in the past.
 Now, most dentists are aware that this is harmful to the jaw.
 In addition to taking breaks while they do dental work, at Cool Springs Family Dentistry, we also screen patients for any weaknesses in the jaw structure that would make physical injury likely if they keep their mouths open very long.
 In that case, they may use medications during the procedure to minimize the injury potential, or they may send the patient to physical therapy immediately after treatment.
-In less severe cases, Dr. Spencer may instruct patients in exercises they can do at home to loosen up the joint after the visit.
+In less severe cases, Dr. Spencer or Dr. Hill a may instruct patients in exercises they can do at home to loosen up the joint after the visit.

 While emotional stress itself is not usually a cause of TMD, the way stress shows up in the body can be.
 When people are under psychological stress, they may clench their teeth, which can be a major factor in their TMD.

 Some conditions once accepted as causes of TMD have been dismissed—moderate gum chewing, non-painful jaw clicking, orthodontic treatment (when it does not involve the prolonged opening of the mouth, as mentioned above), and upper and lower jaws that have never fit together well.
 Popular theory now holds that while these may be triggers, they are not causes.